We are thrilled to welcome THE CARRIVICK SISTERS for our first Live at Lunchtime concert on Saturday 2 March.

 Photos: Barry Savell

-Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 15 December 2023, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
+Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 16 February 2024, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
 They are priced at £14 each in advance or £16 on the door.
-Doors open at 7.30pm and the music starts around 7.45pm.
+Doors open at 7.00pm and the music starts around 7.45pm.

-There will be a bar, stocking cider, soft drinks, wine, hot drinks and real ale from locally-based Hop Union Brewery.
-There will also be mulled wine on offer!
+There will be a bar, stocking cider, soft drinks, wine, hot drinks and real ale from locally-based HOP UNION BREWERY.
 Audience members are encouraged to bring their own glass/mug/tankard, as well as reusable bottles for water, as part of the drive to be more environmentally aware; there is a 50p discount for those that do.
-There will also be sweet treats available at the bar courtesy of the Radstock-based Great Cake Company, as well as a prize draw, which helps to fund the support artists for each concert.
+There will also be sweet treats available at the bar courtesy of Radstock-based THE GREAT CAKE COMPANY, as well as a prize draw, which helps to fund the support artists for each concert.
+For further information, please email This email address is being protected from spambots.
+You need JavaScript enabled to view it. or find us on FACEBOOKX or INSTAGRAM.

 BUY TICKETS